43+ Horror Movies That Take Place in Winter

 The Shining (1980)

-In Stanley Kubrick’s Meisterwerk of psychological horror set in a snowbound Hotel in Oregon during mid-winter, themes of geographic isolation and bone-chilling temperatures intermesh with the story of a cold, dysfunctional family who slowly go mad as they house-sit the facility which has been shuttered for the winter.
-Roger Ebert calls the film “cold and frightening,” adding that “The movie is not about ghosts but about madness and the energies it sets loose in an isolated situation primed to magnify them.”
+In Stanley Kubrick’s Meisterwerk of psychological horror, themes of geographic isolation and bone-chilling temperatures intermesh with the story of a dysfunctional family whose patriarch slowly goes mad as they house-sit a haunted hotel which has been shuttered for the winter.
+Roger Ebert wrote: “The movie is not about ghosts but about madness and the energies it sets loose in an isolated situation primed to magnify them.”
+Three decades later Stephen King wrote a sequel to The Shining which was adapted into a film by Mike Flanagan, Doctor Sleep (2019).

 The Thing (1982)